webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Trust-to-Luck.md

 ---
 aliases:
 - Trust to Luck
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ENABLER
+- Ability/Cost/3
+- Ability/Tier/Mid
-  -
+- Ability/Pool/Intellect
-type:
-  -
+- Ability/Categories/Meta
 ---

-### Trust to Luck
+## Trust to Luck

-(3 Intellect points)
+>3+  Intellect

-Sometimes, you’ve just got to roll the dice and hope things add up in your favor.
+Sometimes, you've just got to roll the dice and hope things add up in your favor.
 When you use Trust to Luck, roll a d6.
-On any even result, the task you’re attempting is eased by two steps.
+On any even result, the task you're attempting is eased by two steps.
 On a roll of 1, the task is hindered.
 Enabler.